pepelisto/owlish/README.md

 If you don't have virtual environment already installed then run

     $ C:\Users\MASTER>pip install virtualenv

-If you don't have Git installed go to https://git-scm.com/downloads it's very easy installation

 Now you need to clone the git repository to your local machine with the following command and git repository link (If you don't have Git installed go to https://git-scm.com/downloads it's very easy installation)